photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 | MariaDB             | `arm64v8/mariadb:10.6`             |

 Raspberry Pi OS (Raspbian) requires [special configuration](#raspberry-pi-os) to run modern 64-bit applications and Docker images.
-If you do not have legacy software, we recommend choosing a standard 64-bit Linux distribution as it requires less experience:
+If you do not have legacy software, we recommend choosing a standard 64-bit Linux distribution as this requires less experience:

 - [Raspberry Pi Debian](https://raspi.debian.net/)